hardwario/bc-website/content/doc/basics/quick-tutorial.md

 Upload the `bcf-generic-node` firmware to the remote node unit.
 This universal firmware contains drivers for all BigClown sensors, tags and modules.
 After start-up all the connected devices are automatically detected and their values are sent by wireless network to the **gateway**.

 {{< note "info" >}}
 For longest **battery life** of remote nodes it is best to use firmwares with the **kit** in the name.
 They are specially tuned for the longest battery life.
-You can list them with `bcf list` command.
+You can list them with `bcf search kit` command.
 {{< /note >}}

 Connect the **Core Module** to the **Raspberry Pi** and enable the **DFU** flashing mode as explained in the previous chapter.
 Upload the `generic-node` with `firmware-battery-mini` option.